disq/ledcontrol/README.md

 - WS2812: Data on GP28.
 Power with 5V and GND.
 - RGB Encoder Breakout: Connect GP4,GP5 for I2C(SDA,SCL).
 [Breakout Garden](https://shop.pimoroni.com/products/pico-breakout-garden-base) can be used.
 - Button "A" to GP11
-- Button "B" to GP12
+- Button "B" to GP12 (optional)
-- Button "C" to GP13 (optional)

 ## Usage

 ### TL;DR
-- Button "A" changes encoder mode.
+- Button "A" changes menu mode (choose setting or adjust chosen setting)
-- Button "B" re-enables cycling.
-- Button "C" resets effects.
+- Button "B" resets effects.
 You could also reset the Pico to achieve the same effect.
 - Board LED is lit when cycling is stopped.

 ### Explanation

 Encoder LED colours indicate the current mode.
-Use Button A to switch between them.
+If the LED is blinking, moving the encoder will change the chosen setting.
+If the LED is solid, moving the encoder will switch between different settings you can adjust.

 The modes are:

 - Off: Encoder disabled.
-- Yellow: Encoder is primed to change the start colour on the colour wheel.
+- Yellow*: Encoder is primed to change the start colour on the colour wheel.
-- Orange: Encoder is primed to change the end colour on the colour wheel.
+- Orange*: Encoder is primed to change the end colour on the colour wheel.
 - White/grey: You're changing the brightness.
 - Red: You're now changing the cycling speed.
+- Purple*: You're selecting an effect.

-In the yellow or orange modes, cycling of colours is stopped with the first encoder click and the board LED is lit.
-Press button B to re-enable.
+In the `*` designated modes, cycling of colours is stopped with the first encoder click and the board LED is lit.
+Get out of the edit mode by pressing button A to re-enable.

 Cycling remains as-is when you're changing brightness or speed.